 - Fire Prevention: Learning to safeguard your home against a fire.

 - Identity Theft: Learning to reduce the likelihood of becoming a victim of identity theft.

 Home Security Inspections

 At no cost, the Monterey Park Police Department offers home security inspections to residents of the city.
 Crime prevention and safety tips are presented to residents to prevent any criminal activity.
-To schedule a residential inspection please contact the Community Relations Bureau.
+To schedule a residential inspection please contact the Community Services Bureau.

 Vacation House Checks

 Vacation House Checks are offered by the Monterey Park Police Department to the residents of Monterey Park at no cost.
 Before leaving on vacation, residents may fill out a form requesting to have their home periodically checked while they are on vacation.
 Monterey Park Police Department Citizen Patrol members will check all Vacation House Check requests to help enhance the security of the home while the resident is away.
 Abandoned homes and occupied houses are not eligible for this service. **This program does not create a special duty upon the City of Monterey Park or the Monterey Park Police Department to guard your property against loss or theft.
 There is no guarantee against loss, theft or damage to any premises that are serviced.**